 Kindle Activities Book

 If you need a comprehensive book with loads of senior activities, then we have the perfect Kindle book for you!
-(Kindle books can also be easily be read on your PC and other mobile devices.
+(They can also be easily be read on your PC and other mobile devices.
 You don't need an actual Kindle.)
-This book contains lots of new ideas, as well as neatly organized activities from our web site -- so you don't have to search all over.
+This book has lots of new ideas, as well as neatly organized activities from our web site -- so you don't have to search all over.
 It's sectioned into handy categories, such as General Activities, Activities for Men, Fun Food Activities, Holiday Activities, Outdoor Activities, Dementia Activities, and much more!
-Just go to our Kindle page at:
+Get a sneak peek on our Kindle page at: